bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

    Not necessarily, what if only the treatment group has only 1 person who got better versus control.
 In this case, probably not, it could be due to another random factor.
-10?
+How about 10?
 1000?
-Maybe.
+Now it starts to get unclear.

 You can start to see why we need to apply some mathematics to these situations in order to see if the effect is significant.
 In particular, we